Read Later x

 Top Tips for a great wedding during social distancing

-Your family, your friends, your venue, and all your suppliers will be delighted that you are going ahead with your plans and will all be determined to ensure it is a day to remember, but there are a few things you can do to help.
-Whether you are largely keeping your original plans, or changing to a small wedding now and a celebration at a later date, follow the top tips from our venues and suppliers:
+Your family, your friends, your venue, and all your suppliers will be delighted that you are going ahead with your plans and will all be determined to ensure it is a day to remember.
+But, there are a few things you can do to help.
+Whether you are largely keeping your original plans, or changing to a small wedding ceremony now and a celebration at a later date, follow the top tips from our venues and suppliers:

 Let your suppliers guide you.